About the Course

 Hole 4 – The Gap – 150m Par 3

 A complete Par 3.
-150m playing a touch downhill hill.
+150m playing a touch downhill.
 Most often met by a cross wind the large green is well surrounded by a bunker left and right.
-A natural dune complex surrounds creating a an amphitheatre to the 2 tiered green.
+A natural dune complex surrounds creating an amphitheatre to the 2 tiered green.

 Hole 5 – Aranui – 449m Par 5

 The first par 5.
 Reachable in 2 for senior golfers but only from the fairway.
 Tall trees catch the wayward tee shots and can block a player from attacking the green.
 Large rolling mounds make for a blind approach from more than 100m out.
 A large gentle looking green, but with a slippery right side.

 Hole 6 – Nor’ East – 357m Par 4

 A narrow chute from the mens tee demands a straight hit.
 Like on the 5th, mounding makes for a semi blind 2nd for most golfers.
 Steady front to back incline on the green makes an aggressive approach possible but don’t go too far past the hole!